InsideClimateNews/2025-08-chicago-lead-service-lines/README.md

 -   `total` Total number of service lines located to the tract.

 -   `flag` TRUE if `total` is less than 25.
-Used to apply an gray color to tracts with very few service lines on the interactive and static maps.
+Used to apply transparency or a gray color to tracts with very few service lines on the interactive and static maps respectively.

 -   `lead_plus_suspected` The sum of `L` and `U`.